Who were these Jedi voices at the end of Star Wars: The Rise of Skywalker? - The Media Times

 9. Wedge and his friends go to Adumar

 When the war against the empire comes to an end, the rebel heroes Wedge Antilles and Tycho, Hobbie and Janso are sent as diplomats to a newly discovered planet that is home to many people who do not care about fighter pilots.
-If that sounds like a sitcom scenario, it’s because it is basically that way.
+If that sounds like a sitcom scenario, it’s basically like that.
 And it’s great, continuously funny and very cumbersome – a great little side story that’s as funny as it gets in this universe.

 -